-Representing the Rights of Victims in Rear-end Accidents
+What Are the Rights of Victims in Rear-end Accidents?

 When Chicagoans think of “tailgating,” they likely think of gearing up before a Bears or Blackhawks game.
 However, tailgating is also a common term for following another vehicle too closely on the road.
 Often, following another car too closely is something a driver does when they are impatient or even aggressive.
-Anyone Chicago tailgating accident lawyer knows this can lead to rear end accidents.
+Anyone Chicago car accident lawyer knows this can lead to rear end accidents.

 No matter why people tailgate, it is still a dangerous, unacceptable, and illegal behavior.
 Whether someone is following someone too closely because they are distracted or intimidating another driver, this behavior causes thousands of accidents each year.
 Specifically, tailgating frequently causes rear-end collisions.
 According to the Illinois Department of Transportation (IDOT), in one recent year the Prairie State saw:

 - 90,955 rear-end crashes